narigone/ormuco-tech-assessment/third_question/README.md

 PEER
 ```

-* Store and peer commands respond with an Acknowledgement response on success:
+* Store and peer commands are responded with an Acknowledgement response on success:
 ```
 ACK
 ```

-* Retrieve command responds with two possible response:
+* Retrieve command response can be one of two:
 ```
 MISS
 ```